sonrabakarim/barlkk/_posts/2016-06-16-pagespeed-100-with-jekyll-s3-and-cloudfront.md

 ### Concatenate and output fingerprinted JS

-Jekyll Assets will automatically handle digesting of filenames (fingerprint them for later cache busting) and uglification when run with the `JEKYLL_ENV=production` environment flag.
-But it still needs to know a little more about how JS files are structured before it'll do that for us.
+For externally loaded files, Jekyll Assets will automatically handle filename digesting (a.k.a. fingerprinting[^2]) and code uglification when built with the `JEKYLL_ENV=production` environment flag.
+But it needs to know a little about how your JS files are structured in order to be most effective.

-Depending on your site you'll likely either want to create an `app.js` or both `app.js` and `vendor.js`.
+Depending on your site structure you'll likely either want to create an `app.js` or both `app.js` and `vendor.js`.
 I tend to prefer the later as vendor code changes less often and, therefore, can be cached more aggressively in the browser (which we'll get to in a bit).

 To concatenate files simply `require` them from a Jekyll Assets _source_ configured earlier: